yaseminobek/yasemin.github.io/README.md

 2.I practiced converting numbers, like 0110₂ = 6 and 12₁₀ = 1100₂.
 3.In Swift, I built a small 4-bit counter that shows decimal and binary and wraps to 0 after 15 (overflow) using (id + 1) % 16.

+1.Overflow:
+In my app, overflow happens when I add more than five scoops.
+The cone resets to empty when this happens.

+2.Abstraction:
+The cone shows memory, and each scoop is like stored data.
+It’s a simple way to see how computers hold and lose information.

+3.Binary & Compression:
+I learned that binary numbers have limits.
+When we pass the limit, data resets or gets lost—like when the cone overflows.